Nikhel1/ESOSE/README.md

 ## Using the App

-ESOSE offers flexible search methods and parameters to help you find the most relevant astronomical objects in the EMU survey.
+EMUSE offers flexible search methods and parameters to help you find the most relevant astronomical objects in the EMU survey.

 ### Search Methods